-- Changing wheels round
+- Changing wheels round .

 - Heating, ventilation, cooling

-- · Caring for and cleaning the vehicle exterior
+- Caring for and cleaning the vehicle exterior

-If the water from the windscreen washer does not contain enough antifreeze, it may freeze on the windscreen, reducing forward visibility.
+If the water from the windscreen washer does not contain enough antifreeze, it may freeze on the windscreen and rear window, reducing forward and rear visibility.

-• In winter, ensure the windscreen washer contains enough anti-freeze.
+In winter, ensure the windscreen washer contains enough anti-freeze. .

-• In cold conditions, you should not use the wash/wipe system unless you have warmed the windscreen with the ventilation system.
+In cold conditions, you should not use the wash/wipe system unless ٠ you have warmed the windscreen with the ventilation system.
 The antifreeze could freeze on the windscreen and reduce visibility.